Looksy-tech/SDK/README_EN.md

 </body>
 ```

-If there is already a block near it:
+If there is already a block near it like this:

 ```liquid
 {% if request.page_type == 'product' %}